 I've been struggling with bipolar since I was a kid, but I wasn't finally diagnosed until 2008.
 I can remember having dermatillomania long before I knew it had a name, I always picked at my scabs and I think it's seems more okay to do than grabbing a razor to cut.
 I do it most often when I'm nervous of course so I always have a rubber band on my wrist I attempt to snap whenever I feel the urge to pick at the many wounds I end up having on my body (mainly my legs).

 I love my dad very much, but he doesn't seem to ever understand how mental disorders can cripple someone.
 My mother left when I was 11 and she's never tried too hard to be a good mother since.
 I suppose that was what triggered my fear of abandonment.
 I have depression and overwhelming social anxiety, which is why I never was able to finish high school.
 I still have nightmares about empty school hallways, among other things.
-Despite that, I have gotten my GED and am working starting college soon.
+Despite that, I have gotten my GED and even attempted to do college courses.

 I was also sexually assaulted and/or raped (since I blacked out I don't know if I was raped or if I got away) when I was 16 which just added to my social anxiety, paranoia, and my hesitation to trust people.